 Accessing Tsavo East National Park by road

-The national park is found in the Busy Nairobi Mombasa highway, from Mombasa to Voi, it will take about two hours and 40 minutes but sometimes you may take a longer time because of the many trucks and trailers from Port of Mombasa to Nairobi.
+The national park is found in the Busy Nairobi Mombasa highway.
+From Mombasa to Voi.
 The first gate is at the Bachuma (Bachuma Gate) from Mombasa to Bachuma is about ninety-five kilometres you will take about one hour and forty minutes, from Mombasa to Voi Gate is about two hours and forty minutes about two hours and forty minutes If you are coming from Malindi (C103) you will use the Salla gate, the Salla gate is one hundred and six kilometres from Malindi, It will take you one hour and thirty-one minutes to arrive at the Salla gate.

-The best season or time to visit Tsavo East National park depends on what you would like to see, If you would like to see many animals you will need to come during the peak seasons, these months are dry months, they are January to March and July to November, they are very hot months.
+The best season or time to visit Tsavo East National park depends on what you would like to see,.
+If you would like to see many animals you will need to come during the peak seasons. these months are dry months, they are January to March and July to November. however peak seasons are very hot months of the year.t.
 Trees will have shed their leaves by this time but many birds will have migrated.
-During the offpeak time is when you will be able to see many wild animals because the trees will have many leaves, it is the best time for seeing birds, however, malaria will be plenty because of the mosquitoes.
+During the off-peak time is when you will not be able to see many wild animals because the trees will have many leaves.
+It is the best time for seeing birds, however, malaria will be plenty because of the mosquitoes.
 Off-peak months to visit Tsavo are April to June and November and December.

 Why should you visit Tsavo East National Park?